kumaran-14/devvies/README.md

 ### Frameworks / Libraries

-*Devvies* is build from a number of open source projects
+*Devvies* is built from a number of open source projects

 * [ReactJS] - A JavaScript library for building user interfaces
 * [Redux] - A predictable state container for JavaScript apps.